-Interlinkages with other SDGs
+Inter-linkages with other SDGs

-Addressing gender and energy issues offers potential gains across a number of SDGs in addition to SDG 7, notably those linked to poverty (SDG 1), health and well-being (SDG 3), education (SDG 4), gender equality (SDG 5), and climate change (SDG 13).
+Addressing gender and energy issues offers potential gains across a number of SDGs in addition to SDG 7, notably those linked to poverty (SDG 1), health and wellbeing (SDG 3), education (SDG 4), gender equality (SDG 5), and climate change (SDG 13).

 Access to electricity can support women's economic empowerment by facilitating productive and employment opportunities.
-In Nicaragua, access to reliable electricity increases the likelihood of rural women to work outside the home by approximately 23 per cent (Grogan and Sadanad, 2013).
-A recent study from Brazil showed that in rural areas with access to electricity, girls are 59 per cent more likely to complete their primary education (SEforALL, 2017a).
-Electricity also gives people the opportunity to charge mobile phones, increasing connectivity and employment opportunities and, where the financial infrastructure exists, access to services like mobile banking (GSMA, 2015).
-Moreover, as investments in renewable energy increase, there is potential to consider ways to help foster equitable employment opportunities for both men and women (World Bank ESMAP, 2018).
+In Nicaragua, access to reliable electricity increases the likelihood of rural women to work outside the home by approximately 23 percent (Grogan and Sadanad 2013).
+A recent study from Brazil showed that in rural areas with access to electricity, girls are 59 percent more likely to complete their primary education (SEforALL 2017a).
+Electricity also gives people the opportunity to charge mobile phones, increasing connectivity and employment opportunities, and where the financial infrastructure exists - access to services like mobile banking (GSMA 2015).
+Moreover, as investments in renewable energy increase, more employment opportunities will be created for both men and women (World Bank ESMAP 2018).

-Engaging women in energy value chains, as employees and as entrepreneurs, helps augment their incomes.
+Engaging women in energy value chains, as employees and as entrepreneurs helps augment their incomes.
 When a woman is given an opportunity to earn an income, it helps in many other areas of her life.
-Studies show that women reinvest 90 per cent of their income in their families and communities, while men reinvest only 30 to 40 per cent; thus, the implications for economically empowering women can reach far beyond the individual (Borges, 2007).
+Studies show that women reinvest 90 percent of their income in their families and communities, while men reinvest only 30 to 40 percent; thus the implications for economically empowering women can reach far beyond the individual (Borges, 2007).
 Women are also more likely than men to invest a large proportion of their household income in the education of their children, including that of girls (Lewis, 2013; IMF, 2013).
 According to the ILO, women's work, both paid and unpaid, may be the single most important poverty-reducing factor in developing economies (IMF 2013, Borges 2007).

 Aside from eliminating or at least reducing household air pollution, addressing gender and energy issues can have discernible impacts on global health.
 Improved lighting and hygiene associated with clean energy and safely managed water would help reduce maternal mortality rates.
-The maternal mortality ratio is strongly correlated with access to electricity (UN Women, 2014 cited in Smart Villages, 2015).
-Yet 1 billion people globally are served by health facilities without electricity: in India 46 per cent of the health facilities, serving an estimated 580 million people, are without electricity (Practical Action, 2013).
-An analysis of health facility survey data for Bangladesh revealed that electrified clinics are open on average an hour longer (IEG, 2008), and electrified households in the country reported a higher proportion of child deliveries assisted by medically trained persons (36 per cent) compared to those in nonelectrified villages (23 per cent).
-In addition, higher proportions of electrified households reported antenatal care, pregnancy checkups by medically trained personnel, tetanus injections during pregnancy and post-natal check-ups after delivery (Barkat et al., 2002 cited in Smart Villages, 2015).
-There are also opportunities to integrate gender considerations within energy efficiency programmes that focus on retrofitting schools and hospital.
+The maternal mortality ratio is strongly correlated with access to electricity (UN Women, 2014 cited in Smart Villages 2015).
+Yet one billion people globally are served by health facilities without electricity: In India 46 percent of the health facilities, serving an estimated 580 million people, are without electricity (Practical Action, 2014).
+An analysis of health facility survey data for Bangladesh revealed that electrified clinics are open on average an hour longer (IEG, 2008), and electrified households in the country reported a higher pro-portion of child deliveries assisted by medically trained persons (36 percent) compared to those in non-electrified villages (23 percent).
+In addition, higher pro-portions of electrified households reported antenatal care, pregnancy check-ups by medically trained personnel, tetanus injections during pregnancy and post-natal check-ups after delivery (Barkat et al, 2002 cited in Smart Villages 2015).